How to Freeze Wedding Cake for Your First Anniversary

 3. Cover and freeze

-Once the frosting is firm, remove the cake from the freezer and cover with plastic wrap.
+Once the frosting is firm, remove the cake from the freezer and cover with plastic wrap—one of the easiest ways to store cake.
 The plastic should hug the cake to prevent air and moisture from getting in, but it shouldn’t be overly tight.
 Place the wrapped cake in an airtight vessel and freeze.

 How to Defrost Wedding Cake